Litigating Against Scientology

 The judge in the case, by the way, was U.S. District Judge Leonie Brinkema.
 After 9/11, she presided over the criminal trial of Zacarias Moussaoui, who was convicted for conspiring to kill U.S. citizens in the 9/11 attacks.

-2 Responses to “Litigating Against Scientology”
+2 thoughts on “Litigating Against Scientology”

 Leave a Reply